programmer1024r/DNS-Server/README.md

 # DNS-Server
-A DNS server on python
+A DNS server in python